garden-io/garden/docs/using-garden/variables-and-templating.md

 This can be very useful when you need to provide secrets and other contextual values to your stack.
 You could add your varfiles to your `.gitignore` file to keep them out of your repository, or use e.g. [git-crypt](https://github.com/AGWA/git-crypt), [BlackBox](https://github.com/StackExchange/blackbox) or [git-secret](https://git-secret.io/) to securely store the files in your Git repo.

 By default, Garden will look for a `garden.env` file in your project root for project-wide variables, and a `garden.<env-name>.env` file for environment-specific variables.
 You can override the filename for each as well.

-The format of the files is the one supported by [dotenv](https://github.com/motdotla/dotenv#rules).
+The format of the files is determined by the configured file extension:

+* `.env` - Standard "dotenv" format, as supported by [dotenv](https://github.com/motdotla/dotenv#rules).
+* `.yaml`/`.yml` - YAML.
+Must be a single document in the file, and must be a key/value map (but keys may contain any value types).
+* `.json` - JSON.
+Must contain a single JSON _object_ (not an array).

+{% hint style="info" }
+The default varfile format will change to YAML in Garden v0.13, since YAML allows for definition of nested objects and arrays.

+In the meantime, to use YAML or JSON files, you must explicitly set the varfile name(s) in your project configuration, via the [`varfile`](../reference/config.md#varfile) and/or [`environments[].varfile`]((../reference/config.md#environmentvarfile)) fields.
+{% endhint %}

 You can also set variables on the command line, with `--var` flags.
 Note that while this is handy for ad-hoc invocations, we don't generally recommend relying on this for normal operations, since you lose a bit of visibility within your configuration.
 But here's one practical example: